getgrav/grav-learn/pages/06.forms/02.forms/06.how-to-ajax-submission/docs.md

 This involves a page reload, and that is sometimes undesirable.
 This is where a form submitted via JavaScript using Ajax or XHR is the preferred option.
 Luckily, Grav's form capabilities are up to the task.

-## Automatic Approach (From plugin >= `v7.3.0`)
+## Automatic Approach (Form plugin >= `v7.3.0`)

-With the release of From plugin version `7.3.0` the ability to submit forms with XHR to process the form in-place and not require an entire page reload is now available with a quick setup option.
+With the release of Form plugin version `7.3.0` the ability to submit forms with XHR to process the form in-place and not require an entire page reload is now available with a quick setup option.

 To enable this simply add this option to your Form blueprint: